Syipmong/My-Goal---Streaks/README.md

 I had a good day today.
 It wasn't very productive but I enjoyed learning new things.
 I feel like I am getting better at understanding

+## Day 31: 22/12/2023
+I made good progress today!
+### Today's Progress
+Today, I worked on my project which is an app called "Money Tracker".
+It helps users track their expenses and incomes Today, I worked on my project.
+Here are the highlights:
+- I fixed an issue where the app would crash if there were no transactions in the database.
+This happened because `getTransactions` returned an empty array if there were no transactions in the database.
+- I added a new feature to the app that allows users to filter their transactions by category.
+- I added a new feature to the app that allows users to filter their transactions by date range.